tak8/chop-spec/README.md

 --------

-It removes text decorations such as `<strong>` and `<a>` from text chunks, shrinks whitespaces in them, and encodes them in US-ASCII with XML character references.
+It removes text decorations such as `<strong>` and `<a>` from text chunks, squeezes whitespaces, and encodes in US-ASCII with XML character references.

 It skips parts of spec that appear nonnormative (e.g. sections saying "nonnormative", examples, unnumbered sections).